arena-respawn/arenares-prefab/README.md

 Implementation:
 1. Remove all Arena Logic.
 Locate in Map > Entity Logic.
+Replace it with the grouped items.
 2. "player_gamedie" entity logic shouldn't be reachable by players.
 3. "trigger_add_tf_player_condition" entity logic should be reachable by players.